-All examinations must be quality assured by Umalusi, (pilot or otherwise).
+All examinations (pilot or otherwise) must be quality assured by Umalusi.
 Umalusi quality assures the various stages of the assessment process to ensure the continued meeting of the accreditation criteria and also to ensure that the standards of assessment and examinations are maintained.
 These quality assurance measures roll out for every examination and for all assessment bodies, whether private or public.

-Annual Quality Assurance is conducted for two main purposes, namely:
+Annual quality assurance is conducted for two main purposes, namely:

-- 1. External moderation of the standards of examination question papers, internal assessment, and marking; and - 2.
+- 1. External moderation of the standards of examination question papers, quality assurance of internal assessment, and marking; and - 2.
 Monitoring for compliance with the accreditation criteria, which includes monitoring the "state of readiness" to administer examinations undertaken before each examination is administered, and the monitoring of the conduct of examinations.